-Stampede 4X4 will generally benefit from higher viscosity oil when climbing or racing on low traction surfaces.
+Slash 4X4 Brushless will generally benefit from higher viscosity oil when climbing or racing on low traction surfaces.
 Note: Heavier oil will allow power to be transferred even with one or more tires off the ground.
 This can make the vehicle more likely to overturn on high-traction surfaces.

-From the factory, the front and rear differentials are filled with SAE 30,000W viscosity silicone oil.
+From the factory, the front differential is filled with SAE 30,000W viscosity silicone oil.
+The rear differential is filled with grease, but can also be tuned with silicone differential oil.

 Only use silicone oil in the differentials.
-Traxxas offers various viscosity oil between SAE 10,000W, and 500,000W (see your parts list).
+Traxxas offers SAE 10,000W, 30,000W, and 50,000W viscosity oil (see your parts list).
 The differentials have to be removed from the vehicle and disassembled to change/replace oil.
 Follow the steps below to access and refill the front and rear differentials: